microsoft/PowerApps-Samples/ai-builder/BringYourOwnModelTutorial/readme.md

 AI Builder provides unprecedented ease in deploying AI and ML models in applications, automation, and against business data.
-With “bring your own model”, you can deploy *any* model to AI Builder and make it accessible to any user with access to Microsoft Power Platform or Microsoft Dataverse.
+With "bring your own model", you can deploy *any* model to AI Builder and make it accessible to any user with access to Microsoft Power Platform or Microsoft Dataverse.
 In this article, we will show you how to quickly integrate your own models into AI Builder and Microsoft Power Apps.
 You will be able to register a model from